 Start With a Rough Draft

-Generally, you should start with an executive summary, which is the first page of the plan.
-Here, you will briefly summarize the vision, mission statement, and primary focus of your enterprise.
+Structure your rough draft exactly how you want your business plan structured and fill in the blanks.
+Generally, start with an executive summary, which is the first page of the plan.
+Here, briefly summarize your enterprise’s vision, mission statement, and primary focus.

 After that, you will need sections on your business and management structure, products and services, marketing and sales plans, and financial projections and analysis.
-These will all require individual sections.
-Anything else that is relevant to your own business, along with an appendix at the end, should be included after.

 Ask for Expert Help

-Don’t Forget About Ongoing Performance Management
+Ongoing Performance Management

 Analyze Performance